Akhathuto/uTrends/docs/index.md

 ### 5.1.
 AI-Assisted Development

-The uTrend platform is developed and maintained through an interactive process with a senior AI frontend engineer.
+The uTrends platform is developed and maintained through an interactive process with a senior AI frontend engineer.
 All changes, from minor bug fixes to major feature releases, are implemented based on direct user requests.

 ### 5.2.
 Versioning